 Each week we will cover a number of readings, as indicated in the course outline below.
 The readings list for each week may be slightly updated (i.e., I may add recent articles) before the class - in which case I will let you know and provide the relevant readings a week in advance.
-There is no textbook required for this course, as the articles to be discussed in class will be uploaded on LumiNUS.
+There is no textbook required for this course, as the articles to be discussed in class will be uploaded on Canvas or to be found in NUS Libraries.